sudo-give-me-coffee/wine32-deploy/README.md

 The basic usage is relative simple and use only 8 steps is basically composed bt 2 groups of steps:

-#### First group: Create a bottle
+#### First group: Create the bottle

 1. Download Wine AppImage by clicking on "**Downloads**" link above and selecting desired version
-2. Open a terminal where you has Wine AppImage
+2. Open a terminal where you has Win32 AppImage
 3. Turn it executable:
 ```bash
 chmod +x Wine-*-x86_64.AppImage